dcunited001/dcunited001.github.io/_drafts/_ideas.md

 # science

+### Graphs and Simplicial Complices of Electron Configuration Transitions

+- meatstability of electron configurations
+  - especially the outer shells of heavier metallic elements
+  - graphs of transitions between potential electron configurations (in outer shells)

 ### molecular dynamics for covalent bonding & organic compounds

 - molecular dynamics for organic compounds: digitize the space of